Fuzzy Knights

-Fuzzy Knights was an online comic created by Noah J.D.
+Fuzzy Knights is an online comic created by Noah J.D.
 Chinn and published by Kenzer & Company.
-It starred stuffed animals who enjoy role-playing games such as HackMaster and Dungeons & Dragons.
+It stars stuffed animals who enjoy role-playing games such as HackMaster and Dungeons & Dragons.
 What started out as a simple one-shot tribute to the Kenzer gamer comic series, Knights of the Dinner Table, turned into a cult hit that continues to gain new fans.
 Gary Gygax, co-creator of Dungeons & Dragons, was an admitted fan of the Fuzzy Knights and wrote a promo for the trade paperbacks (see below).

 Production

 The first online strip appeared on Noah's personal website on December 8, 2002.
 Not long after, it was given a print strip within the Knights of the Dinner Table magazine itself, starting with issue 75.
 The Fuzzy Knights Online strips moved to the Kenzer & Company website on April 8, 2003, with updates twice a week.

 The Fuzzy Knights cast and crew started production in facilities in Tokyo, Japan but in late 2004 made the move to a new studio in London, England.
 After a brief hiatus due to the move to London, the Fuzzy Knights kicked off a new storyline with a live-action mockumentary, Fuzzy Knights 2: The L.A.R.P.
 The stand-alone story arc known as Tabletop Campaigns, finished its run on January 26, 2007, with episode 114.
 The original Tournament War storyline began reruns in February 2007 using a four-panel per page format to save space on the servers.
 After an extended hiatus, the L.A.R.P. storyline resumed production in the summer of 2008.